Half of Americans approve of Trump's handling of North Korea: Reuters/Ipsos poll

 Trump, who returned to Washington early on Wednesday, hailed the meeting with Kim, the first between a sitting U.S. president and a North Korean leader, as a success that had removed the North Korean nuclear threat.
 Their seemingly friendly meeting was in sharp contrast to their tit-for-tat insults and bellicose rhetoric late last year while Pyongyang carried out its biggest nuclear and missile tests.

-Trump received a 51 percent approval rating for his handling of North Korea and also led the list of leaders who should take the most credit for the summit and the joint pledge.
-Forty percent say the former reality television star should take the most credit, followed by South Korean President Moon Jae-in with 11 percent.
+In the poll, Trump received a 51 percent approval rating for his handling of North Korea and also led the list of leaders who should take the most credit for the summit and the joint pledge.
+Forty percent say the former real estate developer should take the most credit, followed by South Korean President Moon Jae-in with 11 percent.
 Kim was third with 7 percent.

 The Reuters/Ipsos opinion poll was conducted online in English, between June 12-13 in the United States.
 It gathered responses from more than 1,000 adults, including more than 400 Democrats and 400 Republicans.